FnSolo/Greyboxer/README.md

 6. All features are toggleable up to the state of classic simplest version

 Extra:

 You are dead after fixing AI bugs and fixing Python identations, because your VSC flickers, as is it does the Upscayl when you upscaled your image.
+(Updated Windows 10, fixed?)

 P.S.